tapability/developer.tapability.org/content/v1/resumes/locations.md

 _These endpoints are only available to counselors and candidates, candidates can only view/edit items in their own resume_

+Many of the endpoints below require a US state as input.
+States must precisely match one from the following list.
+Specifying an invalid state will result in a `422 Unprocessable Entity` response.

+<%= json(:states) %>

 ## List locations on a resume

 Get a candidate's available work locations